petergridge/Irrigation-V5/readme_new.md

 - The show program option shows or hides the program component of the card.

 ### Additional configuraton options
-The following items can be configured by adding the confiugration to using the code editor option in the card.
+The following items can be configured by adding the confiugration using the code editor option in the card.

 **title:** (optional) The title to be set in the card.